-The biggest Japanese destroyer "Yamato" is badly damaged in a battle and shall be repaired at a small island in the Pacific which is inhabited only by Gibb, an US American observation post...
+The biggest Japanese battleship "Yamato" is badly damaged in a battle and shall be repaired at a small island in the Pacific which is inhabited only by Gibb, an US American observation post...

-The biggest Japanese destroyer "Yamato" is badly damaged in a battle and shall be repaired at a small island in the Pacific which is inhabited only by Gibb, an US American observation post, and a few aborigines with their priest.
+The biggest Japanese battleship "Yamato" is badly damaged in a battle and shall be repaired at a small island in the Pacific which is inhabited only by Gibb, an US American observation post, and a few aborigines with their priest.
 Gibb and young novice Katherine can flee, but are tracked by two Japanese soldiers.
 After Gibb kills one of them, the other seeks revenge in a sword duel.Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 5 of 7 people found this review helpful.